 Here, we’ll see how the platform performs in this regard.
 Knowing that it is not just focused on course creation, this review will also analyze how it ticks in other major aspects such as memberships and digital products.

 Let’s jump into it.

 Membership is one of the main features of Podia.
 With Podia, you can create and host a membership site where people pay for exclusive, premium content every month or year.

-First, when you log into your Podia account, you're welcomed by a very simple, elegant dashboard with three modules lined up on your screen, as shown below.
+First, when you log into your Podia account, you’re welcomed by a straightforward, elegant dashboard with three modules lined up on your screen, as shown below.